hibabajwa/hiba-alt/README.md

 <h1 align="center">Hi 👋, I'm Hiba</h1>
 <h3 align="center">A passionate CSE from Pakistan</h3>

-I'm Heba, a Computer Science student blending data, intelligence, and creativity.

-I enjoy building systems, analyzing data, and designing visuals — turning ideas into both functional and visually engaging projects.
+I enjoy building systems, analyzing data, and designing visuals and turning ideas into both functional and visually engaging projects.

 If something sparks my curiosity, I dive into it and learn by building.